gholler-sopra/hydrator-plugins/transform-plugins/docs/NullFieldSplitter-splittertransform.md

 Use Case
 -----------

 Consider a scenario wherein you have a large number of records and you want to separate records with null values from the ones with non-null values.
-This can be done my making the following configurational changes.
+This can be done by configuring the accelerator as shown in the following section.

 Properties
 ----------